asurixyz/AlphaPredictor/README.md

 - Detailed problem overview and evaluation metrics
 - Sample submission code

+Some of the features used in this project were inspired by the following research paper - Yin, J., & Wong, H. Y. (2023).
+The relevance of features to limit order book learning, available [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4226309).
+This paper provides valuable insights into feature engineering for limit order book data and has influenced our approach to this competition.

 For more details, refer to the [competition page](https://www.kaggle.com/competitions/taramani-quant-research-contest-tqrc/).

 ## Requirements